FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/discography/tribute-songs/2009-06-01-jimmy-scott-a-songwriters-notebook.md

 ---
 layout: discography
-year: 5 June 2009
+more: or 5 June 2009 or 31 December 2008
 title: Jimmy Scott A Songwriter's Notebook
 maintitle: Jimmy Scott A Songwriter's Notebook
-subtitle: 5 June 2009
+subtitle: Date unconfirmed as various websites have various dates.
 description: Track 9 - Lena is the song that is a wonderful Tribute to Lena Zavaroni.
-post_description: Track 9 - Lena is the song that is a wonderful Tribute to Lena Zavaroni.
+post_description: Date unconfirmed as various websites have various dates.
-categories: [Tribute-Songs, OnThisDay5June]
+categories: [Tribute-Songs, OnThisDay31December, OnThisDay1June, OnThisDay5June]
 permalink: /discography/tribute-songs/:name
 ---